 In summary: 1.
 Water-containing products are prone to contamination and usually require a preservative system.
 2. Anhydrous products are prone to oxidation and usually require an antioxidant.

-3. THE CORRECT CONTAINER The correct, proper hygienic container can help keep your formula safe and stable for longer.
+3. THE CORRECT CONTAINER The correct, hygienic container can help keep your formula safe and stable for longer.
 Formulations stored in open jars are more likely to be contaminated than formulations dispensed from air-tight containers.
-Choose pump or spray valves that dispense your formula without the need to open the product container.
-If a pump or spray container isn't practical, use a dropper or drop dispenser, or a spatula.
+Choose pump or spray valves that dispense your formula without opening the product container.
+If a pump or spray container isn't practical, use a dropper, drop dispenser, or spatula.

-4. MAKE SMALL QUANTITIES It is very hard to determine the likely expiration date of homemade skincare products, so it's best to make small amounts.
+4. MAKE SMALL QUANTITIES It is very hard to determine the likely expiration date of homemade skincare products, so making small amounts is best.
 This will give you the freshest product and allow you to play around with different ingredients more often.

-6. FOLLOW USAGE RECOMMENDATIONS When using active ingredients, essential oils and other ingredients, be sure to follow the dosage recommendations strictly in order to be safe and effective.
+6. FOLLOW USAGE RECOMMENDATIONS When using active ingredients, essential oils and other ingredients, strictly follow the dosage recommendations to be safe and effective.

-Essential oils and natural preservatives are among those ingredients that may cause sensitisation in some people and it is imperative therefore that you follow recommended usage limits from the supplier or manufacturer.
+Essential oils and natural preservatives are among those ingredients that may cause sensitisation in some people.
+Therefore, it is imperative that you follow recommended usage limits from the supplier or manufacturer.

 7. MEASURE AND ADAPT pH Managing the pH of a product is important for the safety of the product.
-The pH of a product will influence many important characteristics of your formulation. pH also impacts the look and feel, colour and scents of a product.
-You can use pH strips, which are easily available and inexpensive as you start out formulating homemade skincare for personal use.
+The pH of a product will influence many important characteristics of your formulation. pH also impacts a product's look and feel, colour and scents.
+You can use pH strips, which are easily available and inexpensive as you start formulating homemade skin care for personal use.

-8. CLEANLINESS AND HYGIENE Routinely disinfect and clean equipment, workspaces, containers, hands and use lab gloves.
+8. CLEANLINESS AND HYGIENE Routinely disinfect and clean equipment, workspaces, containers, and hands and use lab gloves.

-This post gives you a peek into the practices, procedures, ingredients and equipment needed to make your own natural skin products.
-This should set you up to start exploring your own natural skincare options.
+This post gives you a peek into the practices, procedures, ingredients and equipment needed to make your natural skin products.
+This should set you up to start exploring your natural skincare options.